 If you suspect that you’re not ready to commit to a major or to start climbing the corporate ladder, you’re probably right.
 I don’t know about you guys, but I’m much more likely to think that I’m ready for something, bite off more than I can chew, choke quietly and spit it back out into my napkin than vice versa.

 If something gives you The Fear, then you probably shouldn’t be doing it, right?
 It can be hard to differentiate between a wee case of cold feet and genuine trepidation, so sit down and have a serious think about it.
 When you imagine working in an office, how do you feel?
 When you think about listening to lectures, does that bottom of your stomach drop out?

 Traveling for months at a time is awesome.
 Totally life-changing, enlightening and amazing.
 It will also create holes in your resume, use up a lot of money, change the way you view the world and challenge a lot of relationships.

 I spent most 2004 – 2008 living abroad and traveling, and I’m saving money at the moment for another world ticket.
 I would not trade my experiences for anything – really, anything.
 But you should also know that I’m 30, unmarried, childless, renting and making significantly less money than other people with my qualifications.
 All of which I’m totally fine with!

 But you should realize that all of that travel?
 It comes with a price.
 Had I stayed in America and kept my nose to the societal grindstone I’m sure I’d be in a very different place in terms of finances, relationships and career.

 But then I’m not really one for grindstones.

 It should also be pointed out (and I’m really not being glib here) that the nomadic life is genuinely addictive, just like any other pleasurable habit.
 Itchy feet are real!
 Don’t let this dissuade you from traveling, just be aware that you might be chasing the dragon.

 What do you guys think?
-Should these girls bite the bullet and book their tickets?
+Should our friend bite the bullet and book her tickets?